cdransf/cd-11ty/src/posts/2023/road-to-madness-apple-music-charts.md

 }
 ```

 Still with me?
-Next — we’re going to derive some chart data, excluding anything not within a week prior to build time (this is where that slower moving window comes in).
+Next — we're going to derive some chart data, excluding anything not within a week prior to build time (this is where that slower moving window comes in).

 ```javascript
 const deriveCharts = (tracks) => {